Don't Wait for the Lowest 15-Year Refi Rate. Refinance Today to Save Money.

 This is what you truly need to consider: It's not a matter of waiting to see what the best interest rate you can get will be.
 Instead, take advantage of any rate that's lower than what your current mortgage carries.
 That's how you'll start saving money right away.

 Let's say, for instance, that you want to purchase a generic e-reader device.
 You can get one today for $149.
 If you wait until Black Friday, the price may go down, or it may not.
 Either way, would you rather enjoy your e-reader for several months or take the chance that they might put it on sale later on?
-This is essentially what waiting for the best rate looks like, and, in most cases, it's not worth it.

 How a refinance will inevitably save you money